 As a result, there was no significant difference in blood pressure between the groups in ambulatory blood pressure monitoring.
 This is where blood pressure is monitored over 24 hours.

 - Blood pressure reductions were similar to many drug interventions

 - They may potentially be enough to reduce the risk of stroke or heart attack

 - MBSR may be an appropriate complementary treatment

 - This is for blood pressure in the prehypertensive range

-Further research is necessary to determine if the blood-pressure-lowering effects can be maintained over a long period of time.
+In short, further research is necessary to determine if the blood-pressure-lowering effects can be maintained over a long period of time.